top of page

 Questions

-Are you a fake Christian?
+ARE YOU a fake Christian?

 Jesus himself said in the Sermon on the Mount: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”
 (Matthew 7:21–23)

 Do you see what Jesus is saying?
-It’s possible to genuinely believe you are a follower of Christ, but not actually be one.
+It’s possible to genuinely believe we are a follower of Christ, but not actually be one.
 Simply saying “Lord, Lord” or identifying as a Christian doesn’t guarantee entry into the kingdom of heaven.
 True faith is reflected in doing the will of the Father.

 A. Do You Bear the Fruits of the Spirit?